christof337/FPANR/tests/README.md

 ## Acknowledgments

 * Thanks to check documentation
-* THanks to autotools configuration made accessible
+* Thanks to autotools configuration made accessible
 * All the design goes to David Defour